KatsuragiCSL/EE-Learning/README.md

-# Open-CS-Courses-works
+# Open-EE-Courses-works
-This is a place to share my works on open EE courses.
+This is a place to share my works on open EE courses, books and exercises.
 This is aimed to record my learning path

 **Course list**
 | Course      | Learning point | Status     |